 In GoDaddy and Amazon, both offerings don’t feel like a sleazy “hard sell” to the customer.
 Instead, they subtly offer a beneficial upgrade or bundle deal to the customer to make their experience better or improve the overall value of their purchase.
 In short, a good upsell should be a win-win between the vendor and the customer.

 Large businesses and small vendors alike employ a sales strategy called “cross-selling” to increase profits and sales volume.
 In practice, cross-selling often accompanies upselling to get the most out of every existing customer.
 The object of cross-selling is to boost income from a customer and to protect their relationship.

-Cross-selling involves the selling of additional services or products to an already-acquired client or customer.
-There is some degree of risk inherent in cross-selling because it can cause distrust to arise between a buyer and a seller.
-It’s crucial that vendors ensure that all cross-selling efforts truly enhance the value of a customer’s purchase.
+Cross-selling involves the selling of additional services or products to an already acquired client or customer.
+There is some degree of risk inherent in cross-selling because it can cause distrust between buyers and sellers.
+Vendors must ensure that all cross-selling efforts truly enhance the value of a customer’s purchase.

 Examples of a Cross-Sell

 There are many ways to cross-sell that are ethical and effective.
-Below, we’ve listed a handful of the most common cross-selling examples that we encounter on a regular basis:
+Below, we’ve listed a handful of the most common cross-selling examples that we encounter regularly: